Why Join MoveUP?

 Through bargaining and working together, many of our members have secured:

 - Improvements to benefits (pension, dental, extended health, group life, etc.)

-- Job opportunities
+- Job security and job opportunities

-- Fair overtime pay and procedures
+- Fair overtime and procedures

 - Flex time

 Whether it’s advocating for human rights issues such as those for the 2SLGBTQIA+ community or transgender rights, combatting racism, supporting reconciliation efforts with Indigenous peoples, supporting survivors and standing against violence against women, or running campaigns to highlight the importance of our services like public power and public car insurance, our union has a strong history of standing up for our members and our communities.
 Learn more about our campaigns here.